Oxycodone, rapid release (By mouth)

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, lung disease or breathing problems (such as asthma, COPD), scoliosis, an enlarged prostate or trouble urinating, an underactive thyroid, Addison disease, gallbladder or pancreas problems, or stomach or bowel problems.
-Tell your doctor if you have a history of head injury, mental health problems, seizures, or alcohol or drug addiction.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, heart disease, low blood pressure, lung disease or breathing problems (such as asthma, COPD), scoliosis, an enlarged prostate or trouble urinating, an underactive thyroid, Addison disease, gallbladder or pancreas problems, or digestion problems.
+Tell your doctor if you have a history of head injury, brain tumor, mental health problems, seizures, or alcohol or drug addiction.

 - This medicine may cause the following problems: